RestKit/RestKit/README.md

 Documentation and example code is being added as quickly as possible.
 Please check the Docs/ and Examples/ subdirectories to see what's available.
 The [RestKit Google Group](http://groups.google.com/group/restkit) is an invaluable resource for getting help working with the library.

+RestKit has API documentation available on the web.
+You can access the documentation in several ways:

+1. Online in your web browser.
+Visit http://restkit.org/api/
+1. Directly within Xcode.
+Visit your Xcode Preferences and view the Documentation tab.
+Click + and add the RestKit feed: http://restkit.org/api/org.restkit.RestKit.atom
+1. Generate the documentation directly from the project source code.
+Run `rake docs` to generate and `rake docs:install` to install into Xcode

 Installation
 =========================